Belvedere (1787 EIC ship): 5th EIC voyage (1797–1800)

 Captain Charles Christie acquired a letter of marque on 28 June 1797.
+The Belvedere had lost its rudder in Torbay, On Saturday 16 September 1797, whilst under tow of HMS Marlborough (Capt.
+Ellison) from Torbay to Portsmouth, the ships were caught in a severe gale, off Portland and the tow rope broke, leaving the Belvedere at the mercy of the sea on a Lee shore.
+In an act of great courage and outstanding seamanship, the Marlborough came down to the Belvedere, and managed to get a new Bower cable from the Belvedere to the Marlborough, and then towed her away from danger.
 He sailed from Portsmouth on 6 November 1797, bound for Bombay.
 She was at Madeira on 22 November and the Cape on 3 February 1798; she arrived at Bombay on 29 May.
 She then sailed to Cannanore, where she arrived on 18 September.
 She sailed on to Colombo, where she arrived on 17 October, before she sailed back to Cannanore.
 She arrived back at Cannanore on 5 November and Bombay on 22 November.
 In January 1799 she cruised between Cannanore and Mangalore.
 She returned to Bombay on 8 February.
 Homeward bound, she reached St Helena on 4 September and Cork on 12 January 1800.
 She arrived back at the Downs.